 Dr. Jenkins has served as a director since June 2018.
 Dr. Jenkins has served as Principal, Drug and Biological Products at Greenleaf Health, a strategic, U.S. Food and Drug Administration ("FDA")-focused regulatory consulting firm helping companies developing new drugs and seeking FDA approval, since February 2017.
 Previously, Dr. Jenkins worked in various positions of increasing responsibility at FDA from May 1992 until his retirement in January 2017.
 Dr. Jenkins began his FDA career in 1992, where he was a medical officer in the Division of Oncology and Pulmonary Drug Products.
 He subsequently served as Pulmonary Medical Group Leader and Acting Division Director before being appointed as Director of the Division of Pulmonary Drug Products in 1995.
 He became the Director of the Office of Drug Evaluation II in 1999 and remained in that position until he was appointed Director of the Office of New Drugs in 2002.
 Prior to joining the FDA, Dr. Jenkins served as an Assistant Professor of Pulmonary and Critical Care Medicine at VCU/MCV, and as a Staff Physician at the Hunter Holmes McGuire VA Medical Center in Richmond, Virginia.
+Dr. Jenkins has served as a member of the board of directors of Provention Bio, Inc. (Nasdaq: PRVB) since August 2020.
 Dr. Jenkins is board certified in internal medicine and pulmonary diseases by the American Board of Internal Medicine.
 He received his medical degree from the University of Tennessee, Memphis and completed his post-graduate medical training in internal medicine, pulmonary diseases, and critical care medicine at Virginia Commonwealth University/Medical College of Virginia in Richmond.
 Dr. Jenkins was selected as a director due to his medical knowledge and strategic regulatory expertise.

-Peter Salzmann, Director
+Peter Salzmann, MD, Director